aabdel0181/File-Lock-/README.md

 ## Deployment

 The frontend can be built and deployed as static files.
 The Express server will need to be hosted on a service like Heroku with CORS enabled.
-The smart contract is deployed on the following address: 0x82D021907dFaC0AAC7C3434dbD6Ed1AC104e538e.
+The smart contract is deployed on the following address: 0xD9D3c8e08bF83Dc97E7699c786BDcF608886406D.

+5. View Buckets in Dcellar (Object tx gets created and broadcasted)